 First of all, every owner should be aware of the most common type of natural disaster, considered to be endemic to his area of residence.
 The east-coast is frequently hit by hurricanes, while earthquakes tend to happen more on the east.
 The central part of USA is usually reserved for tornados.
 There are many interactive maps on the internet that will show you what to be most prepared for.

-So basically, this is a day for education, or education and training.
+So basically, National Animal Disaster Preparedness Day is a day for education, or education and training.
 Veterinarians and kennel operatives are highly encouraged to use this event in educating the general public on how to prepare for natural disasters and what to put their focus on regarding their animals.

 Watch this video about the Australian fires and how that affected the koala population.